 It took me a while to figure out how to attach the greenery.
 I didn’t want to glue it to or cut the flag in any way, since that felt disrespectful.

 So, I ended up using the space between the folds where the bottom of the flag is looped around to hang over.
 There I could access the wreath form without interfering with the flag and it didn’t even mess up the folds and ‘draping’ that I had worked out.

-Attach the bush of grass first.
-First split the greenery in half and bend one half up and one half down.
-Then shove the stem of the bush all the way through the wreath form until it sticks out the back side.
+You’ll want to attach the bush of grass first.
+Split the greenery in half and bend one-half up and one-half down.
+Then shove the stem of the bush through the wreath form until it sticks out the backside.
 To secure it, bend the stem tightly around the wreath.

-Do the same exact thing with the boxwood leaf bush.
+Then do the same thing with the boxwood leaf bush.

 You have to play with the greenery a little to get it to spread out and ‘look right’.

 **Pro Tip** It was easier to spread the greenery out when it was hanging on a door versus laying flat on the table.